MEALS, LODGING AND TOURIST ATTRACTIONS AND AMENITIES:

 A FRIENDS OF THE WANAMAKER ORGAN INFORMAL FRIENDLY GUIDE

 The expansion of the Philadelphia Convention center has led to an occasional glut of rooms in a sometimes underutilized facility.
 This plays into the hands of visitors looking for a great getaway at a reasonable price.
 For the budget minded, we suggest checking online resources such as Orbitz or Hotels.com or Priceline.com, etc., for rooms.
-Some of our guests have enjoyed staying at the nearby Alexander Inn or the Holiday Inn Express Midtown, which has a popular free breakfast buffet the last time we checked.
+Some of our guests have enjoyed staying at the nearby Alexander Inn or the Holiday Inn Express Midtown, which has a popular free breakfast buffet.
 Also nearby are several Marriott Hotels (regular, Courtyard, Residence Inn), the Loews Hotel, Ritz Carlton, Four Seasons, Hampton Inn, Hilton Garden Inn, Le Meridien, and other hostelries.

 One option that can save a lot of money when in-town rates are high is to stay at the Philadelphia airport.
 A commuter train from the terminals stops right at the Market Street East station near Macy's, and shuttles from the airport hotels connect directly with the commuter train stops at the airport terminals.
 Often the Airport Hotels are the best bargains.
 Reportedly, a taxi ride to Center City is available for a flat rate.

 Often booking a hotel or motel room just a short car ride outside of town can save significantly on city hotel taxes, overnight parking, city per-drink taxes and other urban expenses, leaving a bigger vacation budget for amusements and recreation.
 The Radnor Hotel near Wayne, Pa., is about an eighth of a mile from the Radnor train station, on the R5 Paoli Local line going into the city.
 The Marriott in Conshohocken is also along a rail line.

 Many hotels in the King of Prussia area offer great deals, and a trip to the Store simply means a drive into town on the Schuylkill Expressway, or a trip to a suburban rail parking lot.
 Numerous hotels are in Cherry Hill, N.J. also.